phyunsj/Appweb-2.4-EGI-JSON/README.md

 # Appweb 2 EGI+JSONCPP

 Integrate JSON Parser to process POST data (JSON Format) using EGI handler.
 Appweb 2.x/3.x supports EGI handler.
 Appweb 2.x was written in C++.
-Appweb 3+ is re-written in C.
+Appweb 3+ ( 2018 : the latest version is 7) is re-written in C.

 ## Source Code